JuaneloJuanelo/WordAPI2/resources/body.md

 ### InlinePictures

-The colection holds all the ccontent controls in the scope.
+The colection holds all the inline pictures contained in the scope.

 #### Syntax
 ```js